 The three contracts were awarded by Sancak Enerji, Yeni Enerji and Bi-cakcilar Enerji.
-Nordex will execute all the projects between spring and summer 2015, and will source all of the towers and some of the rotor blades locally, making the projects eligible for higher-rate feed-in tariffs.
-Nordex will supply six Generation Delta N117/3000 wind turbines for the Utile wind form in Irwin for San the Urla wind farm in Izmir for Sancak Enerji, nine Generation Gamma N117/2400 turbines for Yeni Enerji for the Yenihisar wind farm, and two N117/2400 turbines for the Pitane wind farm for Bicakcilar Enerji.
+Nordex will execute all the projects between spring and summer 2015, and will source all of summer 2013, and will source all of the towers and some of the rotor blades locally, making the projects eligible for higher-rate feed-in tariffs.
+Nordex will supply six Generation Delta N117/3000 wind turbines for the U41a wind form in Train for San the Urla wind farm in Izmir for Sancak Enerji, nine Generation Gamma N117/2400 turbines for Yeni Enerji for the Yenihisar wind farm, and two N117/2400 turbines for the Pitane wind farm for Bicakcilar Enerji.